superhero1/ffritz/README.txt

 - Kill telnetd after 5 minutes
 - Do not start telnetd on atom by default
 - Remove execution of /var/flash/debug.cfg
+- Add ssh as symlink to dbclient
+- Add /.ssh as symlink to /var/tmp/root-ssh, and link this to nvram at startup

 release 5
 ---------